Walsh Family History

 Parents of Mary Frances Walsh (wife of Edmund)

 This is the second Walsh family dealt with in this article.
-Mary Walsh, born March 01, 1839, came from a different Walsh family than her husband Edmund Walsh.
-Mary Frances Walsh has an Iowa death certificate on record which indicates her parents were John Walsh and Kathryn TRYMAN.
-However, in the 1925 Iowa State census Mary lists her parents as John Walsh and Margaret TYNAN/TRYNAN? (the trailing 'YNAN' fairly clear).
+Mary Walsh, born circa March 01, 1839, came from a different Walsh family than her husband Edmund Walsh.
+Mary Frances Walsh has an Iowa death certificate on record which indicated her parents were John Walsh and Kathryn TRYMAN.
+However, in the 1925 Iowa State census Mary listed her parents as John Walsh and Margaret TYNAN/TRYNAN? (the trailing 'YNAN' fairly clear).

 The following excerpt was provided by Mrs. Ellen Veronica TeBockhorst about her mother's family: "Mary Francis Walsh, was born in southeastern Ireland in County Kilkenny and came to this country when she was nine years old [about 1848-1849] with her parents, brothers and sisters.
 Her father was a tailor but took up farming.
 They lived in New Jersey awhile and when she finished grade school she had one year of schooling in a convent in New York.
 They moved to Bellevue [Jackson County] Iowa where her father bought a farm of 120 acres and built a nice home.
 She was married near there.
 One of her brothers was a lawyer in Philadelphia, one brother was a salesman and her youngest? brother was studying for the priesthood when he went swimming, took cramps, and drowned.
 Two of her sisters married and one taught school and remained single.
 Lucian's (TeBockhorst) grandma Walsh died in 1926 at the age of 86."

-Other family members mention that Mary Francis had a sister named Anna Walsh, who married Robert G. Graham in the Dubuque County area.
-Provided by one researcher in Anna's family are the probable names of Mary Francis Walsh's siblings, which included Anna (above), Catherine, William, and Nicholas.
-A single Catherine Walsh was listed with her widowed sister Mary Walsh in the 1915 Harrison County, Iowa census, and in 1920 she was listed with her widowed sister Anna Graham in the Dubuque, Iowa census.
+Other family members mention that Mary Frances Walsh had a sister named Anna Walsh who married Robert G. Graham in the Dubuque County area.
+Provided by one researcher in Anna's family are the probable names of Mary Frances Walsh's siblings, which included Anna (just mentioned), Catherine, William, and Nicholas.
+In 1915 the latter Catherine Walsh was listed with her sister Mary Frances Walsh (widow of Edmund) in the Harrison County, Iowa census.
+And in 1920 Catherine Walsh was listed with her widowed sister Anna Graham in the Dubuque, Iowa census.
 The death certificate for Anna (Walsh) Graham suggests her mother's name was Margaret PINAN, and her father as William Walsh.
-Unfortunately, Anna does not list the names of her parents in the 1925 Iowa State census, the census enumerator writing 'don't know'.
+Unfortunately, Anna does not list the names of her parents in the 1925 Iowa State census, the census enumerator writing in 'don't know'.

 When analyzing U.S. records, the descriptions provided above match closely to the family of John and Marg.
 Welsh who were living in Julien twp, Dubuque, Iowa according to the 1856 census.
 John is listed as a tailor in this census, matching the occupation given by Mrs. TeBockhorst.
 Their children included Mary (age 17), Kate (14), daughter B. (12), Ann (10), William (8), Joseph (5) and son N. (3).
-The children were born in Ireland except for the last two who were born in New York (New Jersey?).
-The Mary Welsh listed here is the age Mary Francis Walsh would have been, and she married Edmund Walsh in Dubuque in 1856.
+The children were born in Ireland except for the last two who were born in New York (probably should read New Jersey).
+The Mary Welsh listed here is the age Mary Frances Walsh would have been, and she married Edmund Walsh in Dubuque in 1856.

-In 1870 the family was farming near near Bellevue, Iowa, in Washington township, Jackson Co., Iowa.
-Listed are John (55), Margaret (55), Mary (24), Joseph (19), Nicholas (16) and Willie (3), all born in Ireland except Nicholas who was born in New Jersey and young Willie who was born in Iowa.
+In 1870 the same family was farming near near Bellevue, Iowa, in Washington township, Jackson Co., Iowa.
+Listed are John (age 55), Margaret (55), Mary (24), Joseph (19), Nicholas (16) and Willie (3), all born in Ireland except Nicholas who was born in New Jersey and young Willie who was born in Iowa.
 It is known that daughters Mary and Anna were raising families in Dubuque County at this time, and it is presumed from a family history that single daughter Catherine had moved to eastern Pennsylvania.
 Also from a family history it would seem to have been son William Walsh who was studying to become a priest about this time.
+A death notice for 19 year old William Walsh appears in Dubuque Daily Herald, Tuesday, August 20, 1867, citing that he died July 7, 1867, a student at St. Charles' College (Catholic Seminary) at Ellicott's Mills, Howard County, Maryland.
+The article mentions that his uncle, the respected pastor of St. Patricks congregation at Pottsville, Schuylkill Co., PA was called to Bellevue, Jackson Co., Iowa for his funeral.
+The pastor of St. Patrick's in 1867 was Rev. Nicholas J Walsh, and likely the same Nicholas Walsh who was sponsor at William's 1847 baptism.

 During the 1870s it is apparent that John Walsh had passed away.
-John's widow Margaret was living in 1880 Dubuque, Iowa with single son Nicholas (a salesman), and a married daughter named Philomena and her son William Mattox (perhaps Willie of the 1870 census).
-Daughters Mary and Anna continued to raise their families in Dubuque, while single daughter Catherine seems to have been a housekeeper in the Philadelphia household Rev. Nicholas J Walsh (a possible younger brother of John Walsh).
-Philadelphia also appears to be the place that son Joseph Walsh, a lawyer, had also relocated to.
+John's widow Margaret was living in 1880 Dubuque, Iowa with single son Nicholas (a salesman), and a married daughter named Philomena and her son William Mattox (perhaps the Willie of the 1870 census).
+Daughters Mary and Anna continued to raise their families in Dubuque County, while single daughter Catherine seems to have been a housekeeper in the Philadelphia household Rev. Nicholas J Walsh (a brother of her father John Walsh).
+By 1880 it appears that son Joseph L Walsh, a lawyer, had relocated to Pottsville, Pennsylvania (near Philadelphia).

 During the 1880s it seems likely that Margaret Walsh passed away.
-Her son William had died a few years before this, while son Joseph passed away in 1882 Pottsville, PA.
+Her son William had died in 1867, while son Joseph passed away in 1882 Pottsville, Pennsylvania.
 Daughter Mary's family relocated to western Iowa during this time, while daughter Anna's family remained in Dubuque.
-Single daughter Catherine had likely remained in the Philadelphia, where Rev. Nicholas J Walsh passed away in 1888.
-Son Nicholas J Walsh, a salesman all his life, was married in 1887 Philadelphia and later relocated to St. Louis, Missouri.
-The daughter named Philomena (perhaps Bridget?) had also moved to Philadelphia where she and her married son William were living in 1900.
-Based on available records remaining family members Mary passed away in 1926, Catherine perhaps in the same time frame, Philomena in 1906, Anna in 1932, and Nicholas in 1931.
+Single daughter Catherine had likely remained in the Philadelphia area where Rev. Nicholas J Walsh passed away in 1888.
+Son Nicholas John Walsh, a salesman all his life, was married in 1887 Philadelphia to Mary C Downey and later relocated to St. Louis, Missouri.
+The daughter named Philomena (perhaps Bridget Philomena) would also move to Philadelphia where she and her son William were living by 1886.

 In regard to Margaret's last name, one family member suggests her last name was TYMAN or TYMEN.
+Information shared by a descendant of Nicholas John Walsh suggests his parents were named John J Walsh and Mary TIENAN.
 Taken in combination with the name appearing in the 1925 Iowa census and the names on the death certificates of her children, i.e. TRYNAN or TYNAN, TRYMAN, and PINAN, the surname TYNAN is the closest match to a documented Irish surname.
 It is more than coincidence the name TYNAN has its strongest Irish presence in county Kilkenny.

 From the above information Mary Frances Walsh's father was named John Walsh and her mother was Margaret Tynan.
-Research into Irish records for John and Margaret and their childrem them turns up the following information:
+This is confirmed based on the following County Kilkenny records for John and Margaret, and their Irish-born children:

 Baptism Record: Catherine Walsh, daughter of John Walsh and Margaret Tynan, baptized May 9, 1841 in St. John's RC Parish.
 Address given as Barrack Street.
 Sponsors were John Loughlan and Mary Tynan.
 Mother given as Peggy.